jsongdata/jsongdata.github.io/_tabs/about.md

 ---

 ## Background
-Hi, I am Jae.
+Hi, I am Roy.
 I have work authorization in U.S. I graduated from Ohio State University with a B.S. in Data Analytics.
 I am currently pursuing M.S.
 CS for AI degree at Georgia Institute of Technology.
 While I am doing so, I am seeking a full-time position in AI|LLM internship.
 Outside of work, I enjoy working out, create digital contents, read books, and watch Netflix.

 ## What did I do at Ohio State University?
 During my college year at Ohio State, I took 4 math, 7 statistics, and 9 computer science classes, and I also held 2 research assistant positions and 1 internship.
 Through these experiences, I built a strong foundation to become a Data Scientist, and potentially an AI|LLM Engineer.
 However, the most valuable lesson I learned was collaborating with others and realizing how powerful teamwork can be.